MaastrichtU-IDS/dsri-documentation/docs/deploy-jupyter.md

 <img src="/dsri-documentation/img/screenshot-deploy-jupyter.png" alt="Deploy Jupyter" style="max-width: 100%; max-height: 100%;" />

-2 deployments are available:

-🦋 **Ephemeral**: volumes bind to the pod, data will be lost when the pod is deleted.

-🗄️ **Persistent**: use an existing Persistent Volume Claim (PVC) for a persistent storage of the data.
+> The application will use an existing Persistent Volume Claim (PVC) for a persistent storage of the data.

 The following parameters can be provided: